2-Phenylphenol: Uses

 The primary use of 2-phenylphenol is as an agricultural fungicide.
-It is generally applied post-harvest.
-It is a fungicide used for waxing citrus fruits.
-It is no longer a permitted food additive in the European Union, but is still allowed as a post-harvest treatment in 4 EU countries.
+It is generally applied post-harvest as a fungicide used for waxing citrus fruits.

 It is also used for disinfection of seed boxes.
 It is a general surface disinfectant, used in households, hospitals, nursing homes, farms, laundries, barber shops, and food processing plants.
 It can be used on fibers and other materials.
 It is used to disinfect hospital and veterinary equipment.
 Other uses are in rubber industry and as a laboratory reagent.
 It is also used in the manufacture of other fungicides, dye stuffs, resins and rubber chemicals.

-2-Phenylphenol is found in low concentrations in some household products such as spray disinfectants and aerosol or spray underarm deodorants.

 The sodium salt of orthophenyl phenol, sodium orthophenyl phenol, is a preservative, used to treat the surface of citrus fruits.

-Orthophenyl phenol is also used as a fungicide in food packaging and may migrate into the contents.
+2-Phenylphenol is a precursor to 9,10-dihydro-9-oxa-10-phosphaphenanthrene-10-oxide, a commercial fire retardant.

 Preparation

-It is prepared by condensation of cyclohexanone to give cyclohexenylcyclohexanone.
+It can be prepared by condensation of cyclohexanone to give cyclohexenylcyclohexanone.
 The latter undergoes dehydrogenation to give 2-phenylphenol.
+Another route, it is a significant and recovered by product of the reaction of chlorobenzene with alkali which primarily gives phenol.

 Safety

-LD50 (rats) is 2700 to 3000 mg/kg.